Slavery among Native Americans in the United States: American Southeast

 The dominance of the Native American slave trade lasted until around 1730, when it led to a series of devastating wars among the tribes.
 The slave trade created tensions that were not present among different tribes and even large scale abandonment of original homelands to escape the wars and slave trade.
 The majority of the Indian wars occurred in the south.
-The Westos originally lived near Lake Erie in the 1640s but relocated to escape the Iroquois mourning wars designed to repopulate the Iroquois Confederacy due to large number of deaths due to wars and disease.
+The Westos originally lived near Lake Erie in the 1640s but relocated to escape the mourning wars designed to repopulate the Iroquois Confederacy due to large number of deaths due to wars and disease.
 The Westos eventually moved to Virginia and then South Carolina to take advantage of trading routes.
 The Westos strongly contributed to the rising involvement of southeastern Native American communities in the Indian slave trade especially with Westos expansion.
 The increased rise of the gun-slave trade forced the other tribes to participate or their refusal to engage in enslaving meant they would become targets of slavers.
 Before 1700, the Westos in Carolina dominated much of the Native American slave trade, enslaving natives of southern tribes indiscriminately.
 The Westos gained power rapidly, but British colonists began to fear them as they were well-armed with a lot of rifle power through trading; from 1680 to 1682, the colonists joined forces with the Savannah, who resented Westo control of the slave trade, and wiped them out- killing most of the men and selling most of the women and children that could be captured.
 As a result, the Westo tribal group was completely eliminated culturally; its survivors were scattered or else sold into slavery in Antigua.
 Those Native Americans nearer to European colonial settlements raided tribes farther into the interior in the quest for slaves to be sold, especially to British colonists in Carolina.